 There have also been concerns that contacts would not restore vision as well or as quickly as IOLs.
-This is because contacts are not worn consistently, and they can become accidentally dislodged.
+Why?
+Patients do not wear contacts consistently, and the can accidentally dislodge them.
 However, there have been studies done to test the level of effectiveness of each treatment option and several of these studies show that contact lenses are just as effective as IOLs.
 Some doctors actual recommend that babies wear contact lenses until they get older – if the parents can handle the care that the use of contact lenses requires.

 Another reason some doctors recommend contact lenses over IOLs is that babies are so small and cannot talk.
 They cannot express what they can actually see.
 This makes it hard for doctors to properly judge the focusing power of the IOLs on a life-long basis.
 If babies do not receive IOLs until they are older, the IOLs can be much more effective.

 There are also more post-operative complications with the IOLs in babies that can lead to the need for more surgeries.
 The complication that occurs most commonly after cataract surgery is lens reproliferation.
 This happens when the remaining cells from the lens migrate to the pupil and obstruct vision.
 When this happens, your baby may need additional surgery to remove the cells.